idaholab/moose/scripts/README.md

 ```

 Note that the ``|`` characters are literal bars used as field delimiters.
 Each line defines a
-named benchmark by specifying paths to a binary and input file (paths rooted at the base of the
+named benchmark by specifying paths to a binary and input file (paths rooted in the same directory
-MOOSE repository) along with optional arguments that are appended to the end of the invocation of
+holding the ``bench.list`` file) along with optional arguments that are appended to the end of the
-the binary.
+invocation of the binary.
 A sample ``bench.list`` file might look like this:

 ```
 simple diffusion (refine3)|test/moose_test-opt|test/tests/kernels/simple_diffusion/simple_diffusion.i|Mesh/uniform_refine=3